-Severe storms could in our near future.
-There are several things you can do right now to be preparing in case inclement weather heads in your area.
+Severe storms could be in our near future.
+There are several things you can do right now to be prepared in case inclement weather heads in your area.

 1) Have a plan

 While often we know that severe weather could be on its way well in advance, the storms themselves -- including tornadoes -- often pop up quickly.
 Knowing what to do is critical.

 Do you know where your weather shelter/safe room is located?
 Do you have a severe weather survival kit (click here for a list of recommended items).
 Does your family

 In a severe storm, you want to put as many walls between you and danger as possible.
 A basement or interior closet is often the safest place you can be.

 If you are inside a mobile home, leave well in advance of the approaching severe weather and go to a strong building.
 If there is no shelter nearby, get into the nearest ditch, low spot or underground culvert.
 Lie flat, covering your head with your hands for protection.